ahlstromcj/potext/README.md

     *   Try to work around spaces and punctuation in strings that do not contribute to the meaning and translation.
 That is, ignore them, but restore them on translation.
     *   Figure out how to deal with the "category" parameter.
-LC_MESSAGES is by far the most common, but....
+LC\_MESSAGES is by far the most common, but....
-    *   Add the parsing of .mo files to create the internal dictionaries.
+    *   Add the parsing of .mo files to create the internal dictionaries (in progress).
-    *   Support reading a single .mo/.po file rather than a whole directory.
+    *   Support reading a single .mo/.po file rather than a whole directory (in progress).
+    *   Verify that testing and installation work with new version 0.2.0.
+    *   Update Dia diagrams for pomoparser, moparser, and poparser.
+    *   Update the LaTeX documentation to catch up with 0.2.0.
     *   Flesh out and test the Windows support; it still has problems.
     *   Tighten up the nlsbinding class and the dictionarymgr class.
     *   See Section 1.4 of the developer guide for more.